 2. Find your niche

 The most successful blogs that I have come across are those that have a specific topic and ideal reader in mind.
 Take some time to think about what you want to write about, what makes you happy and what are you knowledgeable about.
-Even if you want to specialise in a wider niche like parenting try and have a key focus such as advice, reviews, funny stories.
+Even if you want to specialise in a wider niche like parenting or lifestyle try and have a key focus such as advice, reviews, funny stories.
 You could even try and be more specific and focus on a unique area such as home education or parenting with a disability.
 This way you will find that your audience will come back to you time and time again as they know you write about what they want to read and not just everything and anything.

 3. Pick a name for your blog